-The number and percent of abuse, neglect, exploitation, and unexplained death reports in Phoenix with documentation of appropriate referrals to authorities.
-N: The number of abuse, neglect, exploitation, and unexplained death reports in Phoenix with documentation of appropriate referrals to authorities.
-D: The number of abuse, neglect, exploitation, and unexplained death reports in Phoenix.
+The number and percent of abuse, neglect, and exploitation reports in Phoenix that have documentation of appropriate referrals to investigative authorities.
+N: The number of abuse, neglect, and exploitation reports in Phoenix that have documentation of appropriate referrals to investigative authorities.
+D: The number of abuse, neglect, and exploitation reports in Phoenix.